Our easy lasagna recipe made with layers of ricotta, rich ragù and smooth béchamel is the ultimate comfort food and perfect for entertaining.

-This is a classic Italian lasanga, an ultimate comfort food bringing family and friends together at informal get togethers, Sunday lunches or over the holidays.
+This is a recipe you’ll want to save and make on repeat for informal get togethers, Sunday lunches or over the holidays.

-Traditional and older ragù recipes use chunks of fatty meat which soften and pull apart after around several hours of slow cooking to produce a rich and absolutely delicious sauce.
+Traditional and older ragù recipes use chunks of fatty meat such as chuck which soften and pull apart after several hours of slow cooking to produce a rich and absolutely delicious sauce.

-Our lasagna recipe uses ground meat which we feel is more suitable for modern day home cooking as it does not take as long to cook but also produces a rich and very tasty sauce.
+This lasagna recipe uses ground meat which we feel is more suitable for modern day home cooking as it does not take as long to cook but also produces a rich and incredibly tasty sauce.

-Serve with a refreshing bean salad, a side of cavolo nero or Italian braised cabbage.
+Serve this classic meat lasagna with a refreshing bean salad, a side of cavolo nero or Italian braised cabbage.

 We would love to know how your lasagna turned out, drop us a note in the comments below.